 The state of Ohio is an excellent state both for education and for practicing veterinary science.
 Individuals who are licensed in the state can look forward to earning a high salary with plenty of room for advancement.
 With millions of people living in the state, there are also millions of pets that will need to be treated in animal hospitals.
-Therefore, demand in the coming years for veterinary technicians in Ohio will continue to be high.
+Therefore, demand in the coming years for veterinary tech schools in Ohio will be quite high.

 In all, there are 15 accredited veterinary technician programs in the state of Ohio.
 These are spread throughout the state, with schools available near Cleveland, Columbus, and Cincinnati.
 Additionally, there are schools available in rural areas for individuals who live in these places.

 Kent State University at the Tuscarawas campus offers a veterinary training program that allows students to learn the skills they need to succeed.
 In addition to being accredited, the school offers the extra advantage of allowing students to transfer their credits to the main campus.

 Cuyahoga Community College is located in Cleveland and allows candidates to learn everything they need to know about veterinary science.
 From learning animal anatomy to applied skills, this school provides students with real training that they can use after graduation.

 Northcoast Medical Training Academy offers a veterinary assistant program.

 Ross Education in Canton, Ohio will provide you with an Associate of Applied Science in Veterinary Technology.